dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Customer-Types/Anonymous-users.md

 {{% /alert %}}

 ### Invoking the Checkout Form
-The Javascript **PWCheckout** library has properties to customize its appearance according to merchant requirements.
+The JavaScript **PWCheckout** library has properties to customize its appearance according to merchant requirements.
 Once you invoke the Checkout form and the customer fills in the data, the merchant can obtain the _token_ associated with the customer's card.

 ### Using Direct tokenization
 Since the user is not registered in your commerce, you must invoke the method to [create the token for unregistered users]({{< ref "Direct-Tokenization.md" >}}#OTT).